alexdovzhanyn/alexdovzhanyn.github.io/_posts/2024-09-13-implementing-closures-and-first-class-functions-in-webassembly.md

     )
 )
 ```

+In this example, we're using `i64` for simplicity and flexibility.
+WebAssembly supports both `i32` and `i64`, and depending
+on your use case, you might choose one over the other.
+Since Theta supports larger integer types, we're using `i64` here, but in
+practice, you could adjust this to `i32` if your application deals with smaller numbers

 Since these two functions are each independent functions which share no state between them, we don't need to do anything fancy
 to get the function call to `multiplyBy10` working -- simply using the `call` instruction works.
 Now, what if we want to have many